Login

 Thangka

-Thangka is a very popular art in Tibetan painting.
-It is the most special art form in Tibetan paintings, similar to the scroll painting in other regions in China.
-Some believe that the source of Thangka is closely related to the scroll painting of China while others believe that it derives from the painting forms of India and Nepal.
-The species of Thangka are various.
-Its size may be over ten square meters or only smaller than one square meter.
-In general, its size is between one and two square meters.
-Thangka has various categories.
-It may be divided into three categories: embroidery, painting and printing.
+Thangka is a popular art form in Tibetan painting, akin to scroll painting in other parts of China.
+Its origins have been debated, with some suggesting a connection to Chinese scroll painting, while others believe it stems from painting traditions in India and Nepal.
+Thangka comes in various sizes, ranging from over ten square meters to smaller than one square meter.
+Typically, its size falls between one and two square meters.
+Additionally, Thangka can be categorized into three types: embroidery, painting, and printing.

 Silver ornaments